glennklockwood/limelead-quartz-content/memory bandwidth.md

 $2 \times 10^{9} \text{ transfers/sec} \times 128 \text{ bytes/transfer} = 256 \times 10^9 \text{ bytes/s} = 256 \text { GB/s}$

-Memory channels are the interfaces with which memory controllers can talk to memory, and a single memory chip (die) may implement one or more channels.[^lpddr5]
+[[DRAM architecture|Memory channels]] are the interfaces with which memory controllers can talk to memory, and a single memory chip (die) may implement one or more channels.[^lpddr5]

 ## DDR

 DDR5 has 64-bit channels, but unlike previous generations, implements these as two independent 32-bit sub-channels.
-RDIMMs have an additional 8 bits for ECC.[^ddr5]
+RDIMMs have an additional 8 bits for [[ECC]].[^ddr5]

 ## GDDR